saqibj/DebugLogTools/README.md

-# Debug Log Tools
+# Debug Log Tools Plugin for WordPress

-"Debug Log Tools is a WordPress plugin offering essential utilities for managing and inspecting debug logs.
-Easily flush the debug log or view entries from specific time periods, simplifying debugging and troubleshooting processes for WordPress developers
+This plugin provides tools for viewing and managing the WordPress debug log from the admin panel, including a viewer and a flush functionality.

 ## Features

-- **Flush Debug Log:** Allows you to clear the debug.log file from the admin panel.
-- **Debug Log Viewer:** View debug log entries from a specific time period.
+- **Debug Log Viewer**: View the WordPress debug log in a new tab directly from your admin panel.
+- **Flush Debug Log**: Safely flush the debug log with a confirmation prompt to prevent accidental deletions.

 ## Installation

-1. Download the plugin zip file or clone the repository into your WordPress plugins directory.
+1. Download the plugin.
-2. Activate the plugin through the WordPress admin panel.
+2. Upload it to your WordPress website via the WordPress admin panel.
+3. Navigate to Plugins and activate the Debug Log Tools plugin.

 ## Usage

-1. Navigate to the "Debug Log Tools" menu in the WordPress admin panel.
+- Go to Tools > Debug Log Tools in the admin panel.
-2. Choose a tool from the submenu:
+  - Click on "View Debug Log" to open the log in a new tab.
-   - **Flush Debug Log:** Click on this option to clear the debug.log file.
+  - Use the "Flush Debug Log" button to clear the log, with a confirmation prompt.

-   - **Debug Log Viewer:** Enter the period (in days, hours, or minutes) and click "View Log" to see debug log entries for that duration.
+## Contributing

+Feel free to fork this repository and contribute by submitting pull requests to enhance the functionalities.

 ## License

-This project is licensed under the [GPL v3 or later](LICENSE).
+This project is licensed under the MIT License - see the LICENSE file for details.